-Machine learning algorithms are made up of different technologies—including deep learning, and natural language processing—used in supervised and unsupervised learning, that operate using lessons from existing information.
+Machine learning algorithms are made up of different technologies—including deep learning, and natural language processing—used in supervised and unsupervised learning, that operate using lessons from existing information and relying upon natural language processing.
 Machine learning algorithms have existed for decades, but the ability to automatically and continuously apply complex mathematical calculations to big data is a recent development in computer science.

 Machine learning automates analytical model building.
 It uses methods from neural networks, statistics, operations research, and physics to find hidden insights in data without being explicitly programmed where to look or what to conclude.